You can avoid or be prepared for many of the health, safety and security concerns you may encounter abroad by planning ahead and doing your research.

 - Dress to blend in with local people.

-- Keep track of your belongings at all times.
+- Always keep track of your belongings.
 When traveling, consider securing your passport, credit cards and other valuable items in a money belt or pouch.

 - Avoid carrying expensive electronics and wearing expensive or flashy jewelry.